 Boronias are subject to root rot and thus a well-drained soil without excess watering is needed to prevent this.

 The cultivar ‘Lorne Pride’ is especially good and forms a rounded shrub to about 1 metre in height.

 Propagation from seed is difficult but cuttings usually strike readily from current season’s growth.

 mollis….
-From Latin mollis soft, referring to the foliage.
+Latin meaning “soft”, referring to the foliage.

-Although rare in the wild, it is not considered to be at risk.
+Although somewhat rare in the wild, it is not considered to be at risk of extinction.